entrepeneur4lyf/kilocode/autocomplete_integration_plan.md

         - Our [`tsconfig.json`](tsconfig.json:1) uses `"module": "commonjs"` and `"moduleResolution": "node"`.
         - [`continue/core/tsconfig.json`](continue/core/tsconfig.json:1) uses `"module": "ESNext"` and `"moduleResolution": "Bundler"`.
         - [`continue/extensions/vscode/tsconfig.json`](continue/extensions/vscode/tsconfig.json:1) uses `"module": "commonjs"`.
         - We will likely need to ensure our TypeScript setup can correctly resolve and transpile the ESNext modules from `continue/core/` if we integrate them directly.
 This might involve adjusting our `module` or `moduleResolution` settings or ensuring our build process handles this.
-Path aliases, if used by `continue/` and adopted, would also need configuration.
+Path aliases, if used by `continue/` and adopted, would also need configuration. **Crucially, changes to our [`tsconfig.json`](tsconfig.json:1) should be avoided if possible to minimize build system complexities.**
     - **`package.json` Update:**
         - Carefully add only the _necessary_ external npm dependencies identified in Phase 1.5 to our existing [`package.json`](package.json:1).
         - Run `npm install` (or equivalent).